Rawlings Foundation Directors

 Andrea Aragon, Executive Director

 Andrea is the Executive Director of the Robert Hoag Rawlings Foundation.
 Born in Rocky Ford, Colorado, she has over 25 years of experience in the nonprofit sector through various leadership roles in Pueblo.
 Prior to joining the Foundation, Andrea was the President/CEO at United Way of Pueblo County for 17 years.
-She has received numerous awards for her community service and has served on several state-wide and local boards and is currently a charter trustee of the El Pomar Foundation.
+She has received numerous awards for her community service and has served on several local and state-wide boards such as Caring for Colorado, the Colorado Nonprofit Association, Philanthropy Colorado and is currently a charter trustee of the El Pomar Foundation.
+Andrea was named the 2023 Citizen of the Year by the Greater Pueblo Chamber of Commerce.
+Also in 2023, she was the honoree at the Latino Chamber of Commerce Tostada fundraiser.
+She has been recognized by the Pueblo Hispanic Education Foundation, the YWCA and the Pueblo City/County Library.
+In addition, Andrea received the 2015 Charles W. Crews Business Leader of the Year Award from the Greater Pueblo Chamber of Commerce, and in 2016 Andrea was presented with the President’s Medallion for Distinguished Alumni Achievement from Colorado State University – Pueblo.
+In 2018, she was awarded with the Mel Harmon Community Service Award by the Southern Colorado Press Club.
 She and her husband Darrin Smith have two sons, Freddie & Evan.

 Emeritus Directors